-After the first 20, they will call 5 applicants, interview 3, and hire 1.
+After the first 20, they will call five applicants, interview three and hire one.
 Just because you didn’t pass the ATS query, you could never make that pile of 50.
 Even if you did, you could be 21 and the recruiter only looked at 20, and even though you were highly qualified for the job, you will never be seen.

-However, if you really want to apply to a job, make sure your resume / application has what it takes to pass the ATS screen.
-Jobscan allows you to paste a job description next to your resume, and it will use ATS algorithms to let you know if your resume will even make it to a real person.
-Additionally, it will help point you in the right direction to make your resume “tailored” to the job.
-The first 5 scans are free.
+However, if you really want to apply to a job, make sure your résumé / application has what it takes to pass the ATS screen.
+Jobscan allows you to paste a job description next to your résumé, and it will use ATS algorithms to let you know if your résumé will even make it to a real person.
+Additionally, it will help point you in the right direction to make your résumé “tailored” to the job.
+The first five scans are free.
 You can get more free scans by liking them on Facebook, sharing with friends, etc.

 Develop an “Elevator Pitch” so that you can quickly and concisely explain who you are in 30 seconds to an executive.
 You need to quickly grab their attention and captivate them.
 The first question anyone will ask you is “Tell me a little about yourself.”
 This should be short, succinct, and grab their attention.

 It is not about what you COULD do, but what you SHOULD do.
 This is HUGE.
-Figuring out what you are passionate about gets you into a career that matters to you, fulfills you, and allows you to be happy.
-I attended the Korn Ferry Leveraging Military Leadership Program and am slated to go to the Deloitte Core Leadership Program soon.
+Figuring out what you are passionate about gets you into a career that matters to you, fulfills you and allows you to be happy.
+I attended the Korn Ferry Leveraging Military Leadership Program (wait list) and am slated to go to the Deloitte Core Leadership Program soon.

 It takes some time to write some of the application essays, but these programs are worth it.
 They are meant to help you in your transition, teach applicable skills, and have shown me that finding a career you are passionate about is important.

-When I look at jobs, I now think, how will this change people’s lives and how can I make a difference.
+When I look at jobs, I now think, how will this change people’s lives and how can I make a difference?
 If I cannot find that answer, I keep looking.
-No matter how much it pays or what the position.
-You NEED to take some time, fill out some of these applications, and take a weekend to go to these programs.
-They are free, travel is usually paid for, and can be a turning point in your career search.
+No matter how much it pays or what the position is.
+You NEED to take some time, fill out some of these applications and take a weekend to go to these programs.
+They are free, travel is usually paid for and they can be a turning point in your career search.